Celestialglitch/swot-reservoir-wse/docs/configuration.md

 # Configuration

-**swot-reservoir-wse** provides a centralized configuration system for controlling reservoir footprint generation, LakeSP and PIXC processing, parallel execution, caching, temporary storage, and output generation.
+**swot-reservoir-wse** uses a centralized runtime configuration to control reservoir footprint generation, SWOT product discovery and processing, quality control, parallel execution, caching, temporary storage, and output generation.

-The default configuration is intended to provide a usable starting point for normal processing.
-Individual parameters can be changed without modifying the package source code.

-Configuration should be changed deliberately when a workflow requires different:

-- reservoir search settings;
-- SWOT science cycles;
-- observation-quality criteria;
-- temporal outlier thresholds;
-- processing concurrency;
-- cache behaviour; or
-- output and temporary-file locations.
+Most users can begin with the default configuration.
+However, parameters can be changed when a processing workflow requires different spatial search settings, SWOT science cycles, observation-quality criteria, temporal filtering thresholds, computational resources, or filesystem locations.

+The parameters documented here correspond directly to stages of the processing system described in [Package Architecture](architecture.md).
+This page focuses on the configuration values that control those stages.

 ---

-# Configuration File
+## 1. Configuration File

 The active configuration is stored in: